arushsingh0604/Streamlit-mysqlconnector-loginpage-app/README.md

 ## Security Notes

 - Passwords are stored as plain text currently.
-For production, implement proper hashing (e.g., bcrypt).
+For production, I will implement proper hashing (e.g., bcrypt).
 - Input validation is implemented to enforce password strength and username uniqueness.

 ## Future Improvements